New York Gov. Andrew Cuomo draws bipartisan ire for withholding data on nursing home deaths

 “They have lied to the people of New York repeatedly for months, for close to a year now, and he needs to resign and take his senior staff with him,” McLaughlin, who has sparred frequently with the Democratic governor, said.
 “They have lost all moral authority to lead the state.”

 Cuomo is not the only high-profile leader coming under increased scrutiny of his performance in the pandemic.
-On the West Coast, California Gov. Gavin Newsom (D) has seen his political standing slip as the virus raged out of control in his states to the point Southern California hospitals were stretched to their limits this winter and oxygen ran low.
+On the West Coast, Newsom (D) has seen his political standing slip as the virus raged out of control in his states to the point Southern California hospitals were stretched to their limits this winter and oxygen ran low.

 Like Cuomo, Newsom received early plaudits for his handling of the pandemic with one of the nation’s first statewide stay-at-home orders when many politicians were reluctant to take that step.
 But he has also faced backlash for his administration’s abrupt rollout of several policy initiatives to curb the spread of the virus.
 Democrats have been increasingly critical of the governor, though they have not been as sharp in their criticism as New York legislators frustrated by Cuomo.

-Newsom faced a firestorm after the San Francisco Chronicle reported in November that he attended a birthday party with at least a dozen people from different households at an upscale French restaurant in Napa — the kind of gathering his administration urged Californians to avoid.
+Newsom faced strong criticism after the San Francisco Chronicle reported in November that he attended a birthday party with at least a dozen people from different households at an upscale French restaurant in Napa — the kind of gathering his administration urged Californians to avoid.

 Republican activists in the state launched an effort to boot him from office with a mid-March deadline looming to submit 1.5 million signatures to qualify a recall election for the ballot.
 The Public Policy Institute of California conducted polling in January showing his approval rating slipped from a 64 percent record high in May to 52 percent — a narrow majority in an overwhelmingly Democratic state.